hatemr/academic-kickstart/content/post/practice_questions.md

   * We model a continuous target variable as a linear combination of predictor variables.
 The "true" relationship need not be linear, we just treat the relationship as linear to be able to predict stuff.

 2. How do you train a linear regression model?
   * After assuming the linear relationship, mx+b, you define a loss funciton as the mean squared error.
-Then you initilize the parameters, compute the loss, and iteratively take steps in the direction which reduces the loss the most.
+Then you initilize the parameters, compute the loss, and iteratively take steps in the weight space in the direction which reduces the loss the most.
   * This direction is defined by the gradient.
 The gradient points uphill in the steapest direction, so to minimize you go the opposite direction, which is downhill.
   * The gradient is a derivative in multidimensional space.
 For $mx+b$, there are two parameters so the gradient is a 2d vector.
   * You update the parameters by a step size times the gradient $w^{t} = w^{t-1} - \eta \nabla_{w}L$.